Elvis (1968 TV program): Rereleases

 NBC rebroadcast the special in the summer of 1969.
 The song "Blue Christmas" was replaced by the number "Tiger Man" at Parker's request.
 In 1977, the program was aired after Presley's death as a special titled Memories of Elvis, hosted by Ann-Margret.
 It included a bordello scene that was originally approved by the censors but had been removed at the request of the Singer Corporation to avoid controversy.

 In 1985, HBO broadcast the first sit-down session of the show under the title Elvis: One Night with You.
 Elvis Presley Enterprises' business manager Joe Rascoff sold the channel the broadcasting rights for $1,000,000.
 A home-video version was later released.

 In 2004, an Elvis: '68 Comeback Special Deluxe Edition DVD was released.
 The three-disc set contained all of the known available footage of the special, outtakes included.
 A single-disc edition was released in 2006 with the program expanded to 94 minutes by adding material from the outtakes to the original broadcast.

+In 2023, a documentary which focused primarily on Steve Binder's experience while producing the special, titled Reinventing Elvis: The '68 Comeback, was released on Paramount Plus.
+In 2024, a documentary film about the special was released on Netflix titled Return of the King: The Fall and Rise of Elvis Presley.